Steamer duck: Phylogeny

-Based on the Taxonomy in Flux from John Boyd's website.
+Genetic evidence suggests the species form two sister groups:

 Evolution

 Flightlessness

-Flightless Tachyeres have a paraphyletic organization, as shown above.
-There are multiple possible explanations of these organizations.
+Flightless Tachyeres may be paraphyletic, as shown above.
+There are multiple possible explanations of this.
 It is unlikely that flightlessness evolved once in all Tachyeres and then disappeared in T. patachonicus, because there is no evidence for a reversal of evolution, and these reversals are extremely rare.
 It is more likely that flightlessness evolved independently in each steamer duck species.
 The DYRK1A enzyme has been identified as a candidate gene for flightlessness in steamer ducks.
 This finding, combined with the range of flight capability, means the evolutionary history of the group may not be so clear cut.

-There is genomic evidence of recent speciation into four Tachyeres species.
+There is genomic evidence of recent speciation into the four Tachyeres species.
 Flightless Tachyeres are thought to be undergoing a modern evolutionary transition to flightlessness, which explains the range of flight capability observed across the genus.
 The largest males of the most volant species, the flying steamer duck, are completely incapable of flight, while other individuals rarely fly.
 The flying steamer duck is the only species to reside in landlocked bodies of water.
 Generally, island bound/isolated avian populations are more likely to experience evolution towards flightlessness, which may be the case for several Tachyeres populations in the coastal South American regions.